 OUTLINE: Patients are randomized to 1 of 2 arms.

-OPTION 1: Patients receive nivolumab intravenously (IV) over 30 minutes on days 1 and 22 and ipilimumab IV over 30 minutes on day 1 of each cycle.
-Cycles repeat every 6 weeks for 24 months in the absence of disease progression or unacceptable toxicity.
-Patients also undergo magnetic resonance imaging (MRI) or computed tomography (CT) on study.
-Patients may undergo blood sample collection and tissue biopsy on study.
+ARM A: Patients receive nivolumab intravenously (IV) over 30 minutes on days 1 and 22 and ipilimumab IV over 30 minutes on day 1 of each cycle.
+Cycles repeat every 6 weeks for 24 months in the absence of disease progression or unacceptable toxicity or patients may receive standard of care systemic immunotherapy.
+Patients also undergo magnetic resonance imaging (MRI), computed tomography (CT), or positron emission tomography (PET) throughout the trial.
+Patients may undergo blood sample collection and tissue biopsy on study as well as echocardiography (ECHO) during screening.

-OPTION 6: Patients receive nivolumab IV over 30 minutes on days 1 and 22 and ipilimumab IV over 30 minutes on days 1 of each cycle.
-Patients also receive carboplatin IV and paclitaxel IV over 1-96 hours on days 1 and 22 of cycle 1.
-Cycles repeat every 6 weeks for 24 months in the absence of disease progression or unacceptable toxicity.
-Patients also undergo MRI or CT on study.
-Patients may undergo blood sample collection and tissue biopsy on study.
+Arm B: Patients receive nivolumab IV over 30 minutes on days 1 and 22 and ipilimumab IV over 30 minutes on day 1 of each cycle.
+Cycles repeat every 6 weeks for 24 months in the absence of disease progression or unacceptable toxicity or patients may receive standard of care systemic immunotherapy.
+Patients also undergo 3 fractions of radiation therapy every other day.
+Patients also undergo MRI, CT, or PET throughout the trial.
+Patients may undergo blood sample collection and tissue biopsy on study as well as ECHO during screening.

 After completion of study treatment, patients are followed up every 3 months for 3 years and then every 6 months for years 4-5 following randomization until disease progression.
 Following disease progression patients are followed for survival every 6 months for up to 5 years following randomization.